Peyton Sawyer: Early seasons

 During the first season, 16-year-old Peyton Elizabeth Sawyer is girlfriend to popular jock/star basketball player Nathan, but they soon break up when Peyton reasons that their relationship is more about sexual benefits than love, and that she is tired of his cruelty.
 In addition, she realizes that she no longer wants to be the star basketball player's girlfriend.
-She has a romantic interest in her ex's brooding half brother, Lucas.
-Through various interactions with Lucas, she finds that he is kind and thoughtful towards her.
-However, when he confesses the depths of his need and want for her, she becomes scared and runs from him; Lucas is left heartbroken and desperate.
-Peyton later goes to visit Lucas and professes that she wants what he wants, but it is too late; Brooke, her best friend, has now become romantically involved with Lucas.
+She immediately becomes interested in her ex's brooding half brother, Lucas, thanks to his goodness and being very kindred: in fact, through various interactions with Lucas, she finds that he is kind and thoughtful towards her.
+However, when he confesses the depths of his feelings for her, she becomes scared and runs from him, leaving him heartbroken and desperate.
+Peyton later goes to visit Lucas and professes that she wants to be with him too, but it is too late: Brooke, her best friend, has now become romantically involved with him.
 Lucas and Peyton eventually cannot resist each other, and become secret lovers (though no sex is involved).
 On the night that they decide to tell Brooke, Lucas gets into a car accident and subsequently goes into a coma, which brings back painful memories for Peyton because her mother died in a car crash.
-When Lucas finally comes home from the hospital, he breaks up with Brooke in order to be with Peyton.
-Peyton soon ends their affair, however, after it is clear that Brooke has found out about the romance and she wants to spare Brooke's pain.
-Peyton continues to avoid Lucas while Brooke continues to avoid Peyton.
-Brooke declares her friendship with Peyton to be over.
-Peyton begins spending more time with Luke's best friend, Haley James, and with Jake Jagielski, along with Jake's daughter, Jenny.
+When Lucas finally comes home from the hospital, he breaks up with Brooke in order to be with Peyton, who soon ends things with him, however, despite loving him out of guilt for betraying her best friend, who, in the meantime, finds out about them and is enraged.
+Peyton continues to avoid Lucas while Brooke continues to avoid Peyton as Brooke declares her friendship with Peyton to be over.
+Then, Peyton begins spending more time with Lucas' best friend, Haley James, and with Jake Jagielski, along with Jake's daughter, Jenny.
 Eventually, her friendship with Lucas is slowly reformed, and the two attend a party together at Nathan's apartment.
-However, at the party, Peyton and Nicki, Jake's ex and Jenny's mother, fight.
-Peyton realizes Nicki is the girl Lucas hooked up with at a bar, shortly after she dumped him to spare Brooke's pain.
+However, at the party, Peyton and Nicki, Jake's ex and Jenny's mother, fight and Peyton realizes Nicki is the girl Lucas hooked up with at a bar, shortly after she dumped him to spare Brooke's pain.
 Peyton is furious and feels betrayed, along with Brooke.
 This drives a wedge between Lucas and Peyton, but reconciles the friendship between Peyton and Brooke.
 The season ends with Peyton spending more time with Jake, and helping him escape from Nicki, who tries to take their daughter from Jake's grasp.
 Peyton's relationship with Lucas remains broken.